 Research Engineer, Structural Analysis Group, Weapon Systems Division, RAFAEL - Israel Armament Development Authority, 1989-1991

 Professor Tadmor's research focuses on understanding material response from fundamental principles rather than phenomenology.
-Dr. Tadmor studies microscopic processes that lead to macroscopic phenomena such as fracture and plasticity using atomic-scale modeling and multiple-scale techniques.
-Dr. Tadmor is also interested, on a more basic level, in the connection between continuum theory and atomistic models.
+Tadmor studies microscopic processes that lead to macroscopic phenomena such as fracture and plasticity using atomic-scale modeling and multiple-scale techniques.
+Professor Tadmor is also interested, on a more basic level, in the connection between continuum theory and atomistic models.
 Some recent specific topics include:

 - Continued development and extension of the Quasicontinuum (QC) Method.
 QC is a multiscale method that makes it possible to simulate large-scale problems using a continuum model while including atomistic resolution where necessary, for example near a crack tip, where atomic-scale processes are important.
 QC was developed by Tadmor during his Ph.D. work and is currently one of the leading multiscale methods in use in the world.

 - Understanding the microscopic foundations of continuum mechanics.
 Recent work includes the derivation of expressions for stress and heat flux in atomistic systems based on statistical mechanics.
 The new derivation provides a unified framework in which all existing definitions for continuum quantities are obtained as limiting cases.
 This helps to clarify the meaning of these definitions and their range of applicability.

 - Development of the "Knowledgebase of Interatomic Models" (KIM) -- an online infrastructure for assessing the transferability of interatomic potentials.
 "This project aims to answer the question: When and to what extent can we believe the results of atomistic simulations of materials?"